ansys/pyaedt/doc/source/index.rst

 PyAEDT is a Python library that interacts directly with the API for Ansys Electronics Desktop (AEDT) to make scripting simpler.

+In the upper right corner of the documentation's title bar, there is an option for switching from viewing the documentation for the latest stable release to viewing the documentation for the development version or previously released versions.

+You can also view or download PyAEDT cheat sheets, which are one-page references providing syntax rules and commands for using the PyAEDT API and PyEDB API:

+- `View PyAEDT cheat sheet <https://cheatsheets.docs.pyansys.com/pyaedt_API_cheat_sheet.png>`_ or `download PyAEDT cheat sheet <https://cheatsheets.docs.pyansys.com/pyaedt_API_cheat_sheet.pdf>`_ the PyAEDT API cheat sheet.

+- `View EDB cheat sheet <https://cheatsheets.docs.pyansys.com/pyedb_API_cheat_sheet.png>`_ or `download EDB cheat sheet  <https://cheatsheets.docs.pyansys.com/pyedb_API_cheat_sheet.pdf>`_ the PyAEDT API cheat sheet.

+On the `PyAEDT Issues <https://github.com/ansys/PyAEDT/issues>`_ page, you can create issues to report bugs and request new features.
+On the `PyAEDT Discussions
+<https://github.com/ansys/pyaedt/discussions>`_ page or the `Discussions <https://discuss.ansys.com/>`_
+page on the Ansys Developer portal, you can post questions, share ideas, and get community feedback.

 .. grid:: 2

    .. grid-item-card::